Last Updated on 5 May, 2021

-Why visit Bali again when there is so much more to see in Indonesia?
+Why visit Bali yet again when there is so much more to see in Indonesia?
 Flores is one of my new favourite destinations to visit in Indonesia, famous for Komodo Dragons and pink beaches among many scenic sights.
-If you are looking for an alternative destination in Indonesia to check out, I put together all my trip notes and research from my Flores trip so that you can now plan your own epic 4D3N itinerary to explore Komodo over a long weekend.
+If you are looking for an alternative destination in Indonesia to check out, I put together all my trip notes and research from my Flores trip so that you can now plan your own epic 4D3N Komodo Island itinerary for your next long weekend trip.